mga-97/r1-object-retrieval/README.md

 ## Interfaces
 You can find in the [interfaces](interfaces) folder the thrift files for the creation of the following classes:
 * [r1OrchestratorRPC](interfaces/r1OrchestratorRPC/): implementations of the RPC calls of the module r1Obr-orchestrator

+## Apps
+In the [app](app) folder you can find, divided by context:
+* a `scripts` folder containing the definition of the yarp applications, and eventually other useful scripts, for the corresponding module
+* a `conf` folder containing the configuration files for the corresponding module